Azure/azureml-examples/sdk/jobs/pipelines/1e_pipeline_with_registered_components/README.md

 ---

 # Running a Pipeline job
-This example shows how to use component to build a pipeline, in this sampe we will provide three ways to use component define step in pipeline:
+This example shows how to create component into workspace and use registered component to build a pipeline.
-- load component definition from local YAML
-- get registered component in workspace
-- define component using dsl.component with YAML

-Please find the some define in [build_pipeline_with_components.ipynb](build_pipeline_with_components.ipynb).
+Please find the some define in [pipeline_with_registered_components.ipynb](pipeline_with_registered_components.ipynb).